 A Disney Cruise Placeholder is sometimes known as a Disney Cruise dummy booking.

 It is an easy way to save 10% on your next Disney Cruise.

 It is very easy to book a Placeholder when you are on board by using the Disney Cruise Navigator App.

 You can book a placeholder for specific dates.
 You can do this and pay a reduced deposit of just $250.
 You will also get a 10% discount on the online price of the cruise.

 If you don’t know when you want to sail again you can still book a Placeholder.

 The Disney Cruise Placeholder is valid for 2 years from the date that you booked.
 So you have a good amount of time to decide on which Disney cruise you would like to sail on next.

-Remember though what I have said about Disney Cruise prices generally only going up from release date, and also of course the availability of different staterooms goes down.
+Remember though what I have said about Disney Cruise prices generally only going up from the release date, and also of course the availability of different staterooms goes down.